Danone doesn't need transformational deals - CEO

-* Symetis' Acurate devices seen complementary to Boston Scientific's Lotus valve devices

-PARIS, March 17 French food group Danone does not need to make a large acquisition to pursue its development, its chief executive said on Tuesday.
+PARIS French food group Danone (DANO.PA) does not need to make a large acquisition to pursue its development, its chief executive said on Tuesday.

 "Danone does not need to make any transformation deal to be operational," Emmanuel Faber told the CAGE investor conference in comments broadcast online.